Clyde puffer: Surviving craft

 is one of the last few surviving coal-fired steam-powered puffers and is based at The Change House, Crinan.
 She was built by Dunston's of Thorne, Yorkshire in November 1943 – a busy time for the Clyde Ship building yards.
 As the wartime Admiralty needed 50, (later 100) victualling boats in a hurry, they were built in groups of three by various yards in England.
 No new designs were needed as the perfect boat existed in a Clyde Puffer.

-Steam sailings on VIC 32 have been available to the public from 1979, latterly as cruises on the Caledonian Canal.
+Steam sailings on VIC 32 have been available to the public from 1979, latterly as cruises on the Clyde, West Coast and Caledonian Canal.
 From 2004 she underwent extensive refitting at Corpach Boatyard at the west end of the canal near Fort William, funded by donations and lottery funds.
-After fitting of a new boiler by Pridham's Engineering and Corpach Boatbuilders, she steamed down from Fort William to Crinan, from where cruises on the Caledonian Canal have now re-commenced.
+After fitting of a new boiler by Pridham's Engineering and Corpach Boatbuilders, she steamed down from Fort William to Crinan, from where cruises have now re-commenced.

 VIC 56 was built by Pollock, of Faversham in 1945.
 She is preserved in working order at Chatham Historic Dockyard, regularly steaming in the Thames and Medway estuaries.

-VIC 96 was built by Dunstons of Thorne, South Yorkshire, in 1945, and after disposal was restored at Maryport.
+VIC 96 was built by Dunstons of Thorne, South Yorkshire in 1945, and after disposal, was restored at Maryport.
 The restoration was completed in 2009, retaining its steam engine, boiler and winch.
 On 8 August 2009, VIC 96 arrived at her new home, Chatham No. 1 Basin, after an epic 1,000 miles voyage from Elizabeth Dock, Maryport, which took five weeks.

 VIC 27 was built at Rowhedge Ironworks.
-She was renamed Auld Reekie, and starred as the Vital Spark in the third BBC TV Para Handy series, was berthed at Crinan Basin for 14 years deteriorating.
-She was purchased (Oct 2006) by the owner of the Inveraray Maritime Museum who carried out some work on her but she has since been resold to a new owner who has already started on her major restoration work.
+She was renamed Auld Reekie, and starred as the Vital Spark in the third BBC TV Para Handy series where she was berthed at Crinan Basin for 14 years, deteriorating.
+She was purchased (Oct 2006) by the owner of the Inveraray Maritime Museum who carried out some work on her.
+She has since been resold to a new owner who has already started on her major restoration work.
 As she is the oldest surviving steam-powered puffer in existence she must be restored and preserved as part of Scotland's heritage afloat.

 VIC 72, renamed Eilean Eisdeal, continued in operation as the last of the true working "puffers" into the mid 1990s.
 In 2006 she was again renamed as Vital Spark of Glasgow after the Inveraray writer Neil Munro's Para Handy stories.
 She is now accessible to the public, alongside the Arctic Penguin at the Inveraray Maritime Museum, and continues to make sailings.

 The Spartan, another diesel-engined "puffer", is on display at the Scottish Maritime Museum at Irvine.
 Spartan has recently undergone restoration work on her hull, and is still being refitted.
 The museum also features the diesel-powered motor coaster MV Kyles at Irvine (an early Clyde built coaster, not a puffer).